huangli712/iQIST/docs/src/ch07/swing.md

 ### Introduction

 The calculated results for the self-energy function on the real axis using Pade approximation strongly depend on the numerical accuracy of the original self-energy data.
-However, the CT-HYB/DMFT calculations usually yield a Matsubara self-energy function $$\Sigma(i\omega_n)$$ with numerical noises.
+However, the CT-HYB/DMFT calculations usually yield a Matsubara self-energy function ``\Sigma(i\omega_n)`` with numerical noises.
 In this case, the Pade approximation does not work well.
 To overcome this problem, Haule *et al*[^1]. suggested to split the Matsubara self-energy function into a low-frequency part and high-frequency tail.
 The low-frequency part is fitted by some sort of model functions which depends on whether the system is metallic or insulating, and the high-frequency part is fitted by modified Gaussian polynomials.
 It was shown that their trick works quite well even when the original self-energy function is noisy, and is superior to the Pade approximation in all cases.
 Thus, in the **HIBISCUS** component, we also implemented this algorithm.
 It has broad applications in the DFT + DMFT calculations.

 The **HIBISCUS**/swing code is used to continue self-energy analytically from imaginary axis to real axis using K. Haule's strategy.